Inclusive Language

 One significant benefit of online learning is the ability to plan, revise, and tailor word choice, lecture content, and communication methods to meet learners’ needs.
 Intentional word choice can promote feelings of safety and security for all students.
 Inclusive language use encompasses two actions: intentionally omitting words that signal exclusion and purposefully using words that support inclusion.

 Words are powerful; they can be used to create a potent sense of belonging and trust in a learning environment.
-Words and phrases that diminish, label, or victimize should be avoided.
-Words that promote inclusion show respect and encourage acceptance.
-When it is necessary and relevant to include distinguishing characteristics (see examples denoted with asterisks), always remember to prioritize the person.
+Words and phrases that promote inclusion show respect and encourage acceptance.
+Conversely, words and phrases that diminish, label, or victimize should be avoided.
+When it is necessary and relevant to include distinguishing characteristics (see examples denoted with asterisks), remember to prioritize the person.
 For instance, instead of saying “the disabled,” say “people living with disabilities.”

-If you haven’t already done so, try to avoid these words and phrases:
+If you don't already do so, try to avoid these words and phrases:

 • Ladies and gentlemen